andif888/azure-sig/README.md

 [build.sh](./build.sh) runs the [build.sh](./terraform/en-windows-2022-small/build.sh) in **each subfolder** of [./terraform](./terraform/)  which does not start with `.*` and not with `_*` to create the **gallery image definition**.

 After that it runs the [build.sh](./packer/en-windows-2022-small/build.sh) in **each subfolder** of [./packer](./packer) directory to build a new **gallery image version**.
-The version information for gallery image versions is used from [VERSION](./VERSION) file.
+The version information for gallery image versions is used from **VERSION-*** files.

 ```bash
 source .env